 Affective, or Restorative, Questions are posed when challenging behavior or harm has occurred.
-This inquiry explores the perspectives of those involved, the impact of the behavior, and the steps which need to be taken to "make things right" or repair the harm.
-Restorative questions encourage a dialogue and take a problem-solving approach to addressing negative behavior.
+Restorative questions encourage dialogue and take a problem-solving approach to addressing negative behavior.
 Restorative conversations are designed to occur informally, immediately after an incident has occurred.
 The restorative questions, developed by the International Institute for Restorative Practices, can also be used during planned, informal circles.